digicademy-chf/chf_bib/Documentation/Index.rst

 ----

-The extension provides a data model for bibliographic data.
+The extension provides a data model for bibliographic data, as part of the Cultural Heritage Framework (CHF).
 It is largely modelled after the ``biblStruct`` `element in TEI XML
 <https://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-biblStruct.html>`__
 as `produced by Zotero
 <https://github.com/zotero/translators/blob/master/TEI.js>`__.
 In addition,